Corelan Vulnerability Disclosure Policy

 "Credit to [ORIGINATOR], a member of Corelan Team, for disclosing the problem to [MAINTAINER] and working with us to protect our customers."

 F. The MAINTAINER is encouraged to coordinate a joint public release/disclosure with the ORIGINATOR, so that advisories of problem and resolution can be made available together.
+It is clear that the ORIGINATOR wants to allow the MAINTAINER to make the resolution available prior to the disclosure of the problem.
 The MAINTAINER must communicate a final resolution date for fixing the ISSUE within the first 14 working days after the ISSUE was reported to the MAINTAINER.
 This deadline must be set to a date that is not beyond one calendar year after the ISSUE was reported to the MAINTAINER.
 The MAINTAINER is allowed to postpone this deadline only once, with a maximum of one calendar month.
 If the issue is still not resolved after the second deadline date, the ORIGINATOR may choose to publicly disclose the vulnerability.

 G. If the ISSUE is publicly disclosed, by a third-party, the ORIGINATOR is encouraged to discuss the current status of the ISSUE with the MAINTAINER; based on that discussion, the ORIGINATOR may choose to disclose the ISSUE.
 The MAINTAINER is encouraged to credit the ORIGINATOR for discovering the ISSUE.
 Should the MAINTAINER disclose the ISSUE, or items supporting/relating to the ISSUE (patches, fixes, etc), the ORIGINATOR may choose to disclose the ISSUE.